Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Steering/SteerForCohesion.md

 # SteerForCohesion

-This MonoBehaviour causes an agent to steer in the same direction as nearby agents.
+This MonoBehaviour causes an agent to [pursue](../SteerForPursue.md) the average location of all nearby agents.

 ## Inspector